I bring together computer science and immunology to build data-driven medical diagnostics.

 My team at Stanford is building a new type of medical diagnostic that reads your immune system's record of disease exposures to monitor for illness.
 It's based on DNA sequencing and machine learning.

-I built the team during my computer science PhD program, where I'm advised by Anshul Kundaje and Scott Boyd and supported by fellowships from NSF and Stanford.
+I built the team during my computer science PhD and then my postdoc, advised by Anshul Kundaje and Scott Boyd and supported by fellowships from NSF and Stanford.

 Product management